xNok/slack-go-demo-socketmode/README.md

-# Demos the use of socketmode to build slackBots using go
+# Building Slack Bots using socketmode and go

 * Article 1: [Building a home for your app 🏡, Revisited in Go](./docs/building_a_home.md)